AsmaaJAH/Smart-Parking-System/README.md

 https://parking-technology.com/

-Lets talk about the installation of the app:
+Lets talk about installating the app:

+*In the above github files, u gonna find my premier app release or prototype*

 This is the app main screen: